ffund/intro-ml-tss21/notes/10-gpu.md

 2024-04-15 17:18:18.643115: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
 </pre>

-and when I try to `fit` a model, I see:
+and when I try to `fit` a model, I see other warnings:

 <pre>
 2024-04-15 17:20:25.275428: I external/local_xla/xla/service/service.cc:168] XLA service 0x7fe430337610 initialized for platform CUDA (this does not guarantee that XLA will be used).
 Devices: